 Using Poll intervals

-A poll interval tells Awaitility how often it should evaluate the condition that is supplied to the until method.
+A poll interval tells Awaitility how often it should evaluate the condition which is in the until method.
 In the following example, we use a poll interval of 250 milliseconds with an initial delay of 50 milliseconds until

 with().pollInterval(250, TimeUnit.MILLISECONDS).and().with().pollDelay(50, MILLISECONDS).await().until(herosAvailable());